markobarleben/slack-newspipe_v2/README.md

 __If you want to use :point_right: POST ARTICLE :point_left:__

 * We need your __permission__ to post messages as you into slack.
-* We store some informations about you :bangbang: user id && team id && oauth token :bangbang:
+* We store some information about you :bangbang: user id && team id && oauth token :bangbang:

 ## About